mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 #### 2.3.5 KeyVault

++ **KV**:Provisions and automatically configures a Vault for system passwords, secrets, encryption keys and certificates
 + **KV**:Provisions and automatically configures a Vault with a _uniquestring_ password for Azure SQL

 #### 2.3.6 Network